 Investment designs are the mechanism DFAT uses to translate intended objectives to impact on the ground.
 Designs set out the logic between the desired outcomes, intended activities and implementation arrangements, and how progress will be measured.
-The Investment Concept Note and/or the Investment Design Document is usually the basis of a procurement or grant process.
+The Investment Concept Note and/or the Investment Design Document is usually the basis of a procurement or contribution (grant-like arrangement) process.